In Mali, waning fortunes of Fulani herders play into Islamist hands

-MOPTI, Mali For centuries, Fulani cattle herders and the farmers of central Mali -- both dependent on the Niger River for precious water -- have had a deal.
+MOPTI, Mali (Reuters) - For centuries, Fulani cattle herders and the farmers of central Mali -- both dependent on the Niger River for precious water -- have had a deal.

 The Fulani graze their cows on the greenery that springs up after the river recedes from its flood plains.
 As it gets munched the farmers plant their crops, now fertilized by cow dung, so long as they do not block access to the nomads' routes.